Brassic: Release

 The first series consists of six episodes and premiered on 22 August 2019.

 Before the first series had aired, it was announced that the show had been renewed for a second series, which premiered on 7 May 2020.

 In February 2020, the show was renewed for an expanded third series consisting of eight episodes; which premiered on 6 October 2021 having moved to Sky Max following the shutdown of Sky One.

 In August 2021, the show was renewed for a fourth series, which premiered on 7 September 2022.

 In August 2022, the show was renewed for a fifth series which premiered on 28 September 2023, and was followed by a Christmas special titled A Very Brassic Christmas on 21 December 2023.

 In April 2023, the show was renewed for a sixth series, which premiered on 26 September 2024.

 In June 2024, the show was renewed for a seventh series, making it the joint longest-running scripted series on Sky alongside Trollied.
 In January 2025, the show was confirmed to end with the seventh series that premiered on 25 September 2025.

 International broadcast

 Internationally, the show has been aired in France, from 16 September 2019; Spain, from 24 September 2019 through streaming; Germany, from 1 January 2020 through streaming; Australia from 25 February 2020, Canada, Russia and the United States.
 In Russia, the show is titled as Голяк.

 In August 2024, the first four series were released on Netflix.

 Home media

 All episodes are available to be viewed through the Sky Go and Amazon Video apps.
-The entire boxset is also available on NOW TV and Virgin Media in the United Kingdom.
+The entire series is also available on NOW TV and Virgin Media in the United Kingdom.
 On 31 July 2020 all episodes became available in the U.S. via Hulu.

 On 27 August 2019, it was announced that the complete first series would release to DVD on 30 September.